8Crafter-Studios/8Crafter-Wiki-Legacy/docs/andexdb/systems/tpa_(Pre_1.33.0).md

 :::warning

 This page only applies to versions of the add-on prior to v1.33.0.

+If you are using a version from v1.33.0 to v1.34.x, please see the [TPA System (Pre 1.35.0)](../systems/tpa_(Pre_1.35.0)) page.

-If you are using v1.33.0 or newer, please see the [TPA System](../systems/tpa) page.
+If you are using v1.35.0 or newer, please see the [TPA System](../systems/tpa) page.

 :::